 How Moss Will Ruin a Roof

-Northern areas that have less sunlight are prone to moss.
+North-facing roof areas that receive little sunlight are prone to moss.
 Within these areas, though, moss does not grow in equal quantities everywhere.
 Moss develops in perennially shady areas and in places that tend to be cool and damp.
-So, even if you do live in a cool, damp area, sections of the roof that get strong sunlight every day may not develop moss.
+So, even if you do live in a cool, damp climate, sections of the roof that get strong sunlight every day may not develop moss.

 Moss on a roof begins with a thin dusting of green that you may notice only from low angles.
-The moss that begins as a thin green layer on the top of the shingles will multiply and become wide, thick, and mat-like.
+This thin layer on the top of the shingles multiplies and becomes wide, thick, and mat-like.
 The seams between the shingles and the shingles' edges also develop moss because they are even more shaded.

-As moss thickens, it will work under the shingles, acting like a jack by raising the shingles.
-If you have wood shingles, the process can happen at an alarming rate.
+As moss thickens, it works its way under the shingles and raises them up.
+If the shingles are wood, this process can happen at an alarming rate.
 Wood's porous surface is prime real estate for moss growth.
-Once moss has adhered to wood shingles, the moss can be tougher to remove than the relatively smoother planes of composite or asphalt shingles.
+Once moss has adhered to wood shingles, the moss can be tougher to remove than from the relatively smoother planes of composite or asphalt shingles.

-Once moss is a thick mat, it will become a sponge that soaks up and retains all moisture.
-This stored water will work its way under and between shingles and then onto the lower levels of roofing felt and structural members.
-This protected water will eventually lead to rot, and rot leads to further decay of roofing materials.
+Once moss is a thick mat, it becomes a sponge that soaks up and retains all moisture.
+This stored water works its way under and between shingles and then onto the lower levels of roofing felt and the structural elements of the roof.
+This eventually leads to rot, and rot leads to further decay of roofing materials.

 Moss-killing products are generally grouped into to main types: dry powder and liquid.
-Dry powder moss killers are applied by first climbing the roof and then sprinkling the application in lines parallel to the ridge of the house.
-Position each line about 5 feet from the adjacent line.
-Significant amounts of dry powder are required to cover a house.
-When it rains, the water will mix with the powder and run down toward the eaves.
+Dry powder moss killers are applied by sprinkling the powder in multiple lines parallel to the ridge of the house, spacing the lines about 5 feet apart.
+When it rains, the water mixes with the powder and runs down toward the eaves.
 After about a week, the moss should clear.